Benefits of the Laidlaw Scholarship and How to Apply

 - You will also need to include a personal profile which you can use to tell the selection panel about yourself and your motivations for applying.

-Students will be selected based on their leadership potential, the merit of their research proposal and their motivation in applying for this programme.
+Students will be selected based on their leadership potential, the interest in the research project and their motivation in applying for this programme.